 If mild depression persists, explore talking therapies such as Cognitive Behavioral Therapy (CBT) and counselling for personalized support.

-Treatment Options for Moderate to Severe Depression
+Guide for Treatment Options of Moderate to Severe Depression

 Antidepressants